Beastwick18/genshin-real-time-notes/README.md

   - The process should be similar on other browsers
 4. Under cookies, select https://www.hoyolab.com
 ![cookies](./screenshots/cookies.png)
-5. Below should be the values needed to fill in the config file.
+5. Below should be the values needed to fill in the config file
   - `ltuid_v2` is the same as `ltuid` in the config
   - `ltoken_v2` is the same as `ltoken` in the config
   - `genshin_uuid` is your uuid found in-game in the bottom right